Using just a few pantry ingredients—aside from the fish head, of course—this speedy dish is quite simply what it says in its title.

 A versatile minced meat sauce that can be paired with your carb of choice for a complete meal or even a quick snack.

-The kind of homestyle weeknight braise that you’ll probably won’t find in a restaurant.
+The kind of homestyle weeknight braise you probably won’t find in a restaurant.

 This dish is a common staple on Diana’s family dining table, as her mom would buy terung Dayak whenever they were in season.